PoisotLab/ms_metaweb_transfer/README.md

 [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a
 combination of traits and phylogenetic structure [@Stock2021PaiLea].
-Most importantly, although we focus on a trophic system, it is an established fact that different types of interactions do themselves interact [see *e.g.*
+Most importantly, although we focus on a trophic system, it is an established fact that different (non-trophic) interactions do themselves interact with and influence the outcome of trophic interactions [see *e.g.* @Kawatsu2021AreNet;
-@Kawatsu2021AreNet; @Kefi2012MorMea].
+@Kefi2012MorMea].
 Future development of metaweb inference techniques should cover the prediction of multiple interaction types.

 # Data used for the case study